 Then I crocheted.

-The problem was that the fancy yarn (with many fibers sticking off of it) made it next to impossible to see the stitches - and you can't really crochet if you can't see the stitches.
+The problem was that the fancy yarn (with many fibers sticking off of it) made it next to impossible to see the stitches and loops - and you can't really crochet if you can't see the stitches.

 It was a hot mess, and I threw the whole thing in the trash before I was finished.